rosafilgueira/Spark_EDDIE_TextMining/README.md

 After these two steps, you are now ready to launch a text-minining query to the Spark cluster.
 We have many text mining queries inside defoe, but here we have used [keyword_by_year](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/keyword_by_year.md) and [total_words](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/total_words.md).
 We have prepared two scripts for doing that, and it will be very easy to modify these scripts to run another query.

 As we explained before, you can run a Spark query using two options:
-  - Via a PBS-job, which acts as the dirver.
-This PBS job lanunches the **keyword_by_year**  query, using the specified  newspapers inside the *data.txt*:
+  - Via a SGE-job, which acts as the dirver.
+This SGE job lanunches the **keyword_by_year**  query, using the specified  newspapers inside the *data.txt*:

 		qsub spark-driver-textmining.job